 The git add command moves changes from the working directory to the Staging Area.
 This lets Git know that there are updates that the user wants to commit.
 It’s important to note that this doesn’t affect the remote repository because changes aren’t actually recorded until you run the git commit.

 Let’s begin by adding a single file to the staging area.
 To use the git add command, simply type git add <filename>.
 You can also use the git status command to see what information git has about the current state of your repository.

 Before Executing the Git Command

 First, you can see that the information we are seeing is different.
 When we added a new file, it was untracked at that time.
 However, after running the “git add” command, the file status changed to “changes to be committed.”
 This is also referred to as a file being staged for commit or in a staging area.

 If you have multiple files to add, git add will easily stage all of them by using git add <file1> <file2>.

 If there are many files that need to be added, they can all be added at once by using the command “git add *.”

 Output: All the changed files are now moved to staging.

-If you have made changes to a file that you no longer want to track, you can use the ‘git rm’ command to remove it from your Staging Area.
-This will tell Git that the updates which were pushed to staging earlier with the git add command, are not wanted.
+If you have changed a file you no longer want to track, you can use the ‘git rm’ command to remove it from your Staging Area.
+This will tell Git that the updates that were pushed to staging earlier with the git add command are not wanted.

 If you run this command, git will remove the changes from the staging area.
 However, the changes will still exist in your local repository.
-So if you want to remove a file from the staging area to the working directory then you can do by using the below command
+So, if you want to remove a file from the staging area to the working directory, then you can do so by using the below command

 git rm –cached <filename>.